maurges/mumble-web-proxy/README.md

 # mumble-web-proxy

+> This fork fixes build issues with 2024 system libs (mainly clang).
+It also adds
+> a nix derivation and a nix flake with a lockfile, so the same environment can
+> be reproduced in the future.

 mumble-web-proxy is a [Mumble] to WebSocket+WebRTC proxy.

 The Mumble protocol uses TCP for control and UDP for voice.